tloge/Cities_In_Italy/source/florence/index.rst

 `Pazzi Conspiracy <https://www.britannica.com/event/Pazzi-conspiracy>`_.
 The Uffizi gallary is one of the largest, most visited, and well known art gallaries in the world.
 It is especially known for its work from the Italian Renaissance.
-The Uffiza gallary is now under renevation in hope of adding to the displaying space.
+The Uffiza gallary is now under renovation in hope of adding to the displaying space.
 The Galleria dell'Accademia is another famous art gallary in Florence best known for Michelangelo's sculpture of David.